-Prerequisite: ARCH 211, PHYS 201 | F, SI (Upon demand)
+Prerequisite: ARCH 211, PHYS 201 | F, and upon demand

 This course explains the relationship between architectural and structural design.
 Students will study the behavior of structures through an understanding of the concepts of load and load path, internal forces, different types of stress, structural materials, the role of geometry in structural design and finally basic mathematical calculations.